 Note: the board setup recorded each piece as a stack, and recorded its colour, stack size n, and coordinates x and y.

-Actions: Our assumed action space included, for each white stack, moving up to n pieces (n is the size of the stack) up to n spaces left, right, up or down; and exploding the stack.
+Actions: Our assumed action space included, for each white stack, moving up to n tokens (n is the size of the stack) up to n spaces left, right, up or down; and exploding the stack.

 Note that the action space was restricted by what are legal moves.
-Illegal moves included: moving pieces off the board, and moving white pieces onto black piece.
+Illegal moves included: moving stacks off the board, moving white stacks onto a black stack and not moving the white stack.

 Goal tests: The goal test we used what a state where there were no black pieces remaining.
 The rules noted that, even if all the white pieces are destroyed, it still counts as a win if all black pieces are removed.
 As such, the goal state is simply all black pieces are exploded.